Suchá Loz

 Suchá Loz is a municipality and village in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 1,200 inhabitants.

 Geography

 Suchá Loz is located about 20 km southeast of Uherské Hradiště and 28 km south of Zlín.
 The northern part of the municipality with the built-up area lies in the Vizovice Highlands.
 The southern part lies in the White Carpathians mountain range.
 The highest point is the mountain Studený vrch at 646 m above sea level.
 The village is situated along the Nivnička Stream.
-Most of the municipality lies in the White Carpathians Protected Landscape Area.
+Most of the municipality lies in the Bílé Karpaty Protected Landscape Area.

 History

 The first written mention of Suchá Loz is from 1261.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Suchá Loz is the Church of Saint Ludmila.
 It is a modern church, built in 1994–1999.

-Suchá Loz is poor in valuable buildings.
-The only protected cultural monument so far is a rural house from the mid-19th century, but due to recent reconstruction it has lost its value.
+The only protected cultural monuments in the municipality so far is a rural house from the mid-19th century, but due to recent reconstruction it has lost its value.